U.S. DEPARTMENT OF COMMERCE

 9. Estimated Number and Frequency of Meetings.
 The Committee will meet approximately twice a year, generally in the spring and autumn.

-b.
-The members are appointed for 3-year terms and serve at the discretion of the Secretary.
-Members are selected for their expertise in the aforementioned areas of experience to help guide the Department with implementing its stewardship mission over living marine resources in the most effective manner.
+- The members are appointed for 3-year terms and serve at the discretion of the Secretary.
+Members are designated as “special government employees” (SGEs) and are selected for their expertise in the aforementioned areas of experience to help guide the Department with implementing its stewardship mission over living marine resources in the most effective manner.
+Members will be subject to the ethical standards applicable to SGEs.
 Terms of appointment are contingent upon the Committee’s continuation and the active participation of the members.
 An appointment may be terminated if a member misses two consecutive meetings, unless excused for good cause by the Chairperson or the Vice Chair.
 Members serve until reappointed or replaced; however, no member may serve more than two consecutive terms.
 No member may serve on both the Committee and a regional fishery management council at the same time.
 Vacancy appointments may be made for the remainder of the unexpired term of the vacancy.
 State officials and their designees who serve as voting members of a regional fishery management council may not be appointed as members of the Committee.
 No more than one-third of the Committee’s voting membership terms shall expire annually.
-Members will serve as Special Government Employees (SGEs) and will be subject to the ethical standards applicable to SGEs.

-c.
-The Chair and Vice Chair will be chosen by the Under Secretary or her or his designee, and shall serve at her or his discretion.
+- The Chair and Vice Chair will be chosen from among the MAFAC members by the Under Secretary or her or his designee, and shall serve at her or his discretion.

-d.
-The Under Secretary of Oceans and Atmospheres and the Department’s Assistant Administrator for Fisheries will serve as ex officio members to the Committee.
+- The Under Secretary of Oceans and Atmospheres and the Department’s Assistant Administrator for Fisheries will serve as non-voting ex officio members to the Committee.

-e.
-The Executive Directors of the Atlantic, Gulf of Mexico, and Pacific Interstate Fisheries Commissions may serve as non-voting ex officio members to the Committee.
+- The executive directors of the Atlantic, Gulf of Mexico, and Pacific Interstate Fisheries Commissions may serve as non-voting ex officio members to the Committee.

-b.
-The Committee may establish, with the approval of NMFS, task forces consisting of committee members and outside experts as may be necessary, subject to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.
+- The Committee may establish, with the approval of NMFS, task forces consisting of MAFAC members and outside experts as may be necessary, subject to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.

-12. Recordkeeping.
-The records of the committee, formally and informally established subcommittees, or other subgroups of the committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
+14. Recordkeeping.
+The records of the committee, formally and informally established subcommittees, or other subgroups of the committee, shall be handled in accordance with General Records Schedule 6.2 or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552.